How to Choose Pottery Glaze – A Beginner Glaze Guide

 Colored Slips and Stains

 Colored slips can color your ceramics without the higher cost.
-Many times, Pottery Classrooms will use colored slips because they don’t cost as much as underglazes.
+Often, Pottery Classrooms use colored slips because they cost less than underglazes.
 Most often, hobbyist potters also choose this one because of its fraction of the cost.

-Stains come in the form of minerals like oxides and colorants like mason stains.
+Stains come in the form of minerals, such as oxides, and colorants, such as mason stains.
 Just mix with a little or a lot of water and start creating.
-Then cover with a clear glaze to make them food safe, shiny, or matte if like.
+Then cover with a clear glaze to make them food-safe and shiny or matte, if you like.
 Stains are fun to work with.
 You can apply them thick or thin.
 Even apply them thick and wipe some off for a cool effect.

 Lead or Lead-Free Glaze

-Having a brilliant and glossy surface, lead glazes will often exhibit vibrant colors.
+With a brilliant, glossy surface, lead glazes often exhibit vibrant colors.
 Unfortunately, they come with health implications if you swallow or inhale the dust fumes.
-For that reason, we would advise that you use a respirator when you work with lead glazes.
+For that reason, we advise you to use a respirator when working with lead glazes.
 You must use precaution when mixing, applying, and firing the glazes.
 When possible, you may want to use lead-free glazes instead.

 You can tell that your ceramic piece has lead in it when it has the following signs: